Model Selection

 For each model, you can use Include in Report and Include in Grids to determine which models are included in the CECL Analysis report and what model data you can see in the CECL Analysis grids.
 The settings work according to the following logic:

-• By default, both columns are initially selected.
+- By default, both columns are initially selected.

-• When you select a model for at least one category, the model must appear in the CECL Analysis report and be available in the CECL Analysis grids.
+- When you select a model for at least one category, the model must appear in the CECL Analysis report and be available in the CECL Analysis grids.
 As a result, the model's Include in Report and Include in Grids check boxes are both selected automatically and are not editable.

-• When you do not select a model for any category, you can still choose to include the model in the CECL Analysis report.
-If you include the model in the report, then the model's Include in Grids check box is automatically selected and is not editable.
+- When you do not select a model for any category, you can still choose to include the model in the CECL Analysis report.
+If you include the model in the report, then the model's Include in Grids check box is selected automatically and is not editable.

 Historical Settings

 You can use the calendar to choose a historical month.
-When the calendar is used to choose a historical month, the settings on this screen change to show the model and option selections that were in effect then.
+When the calendar is used to choose a historical month, the settings on this page change to show the model and option selections that were in effect then.

 CECL Model Data in the CECL Analysis Grids

-Whether or not a model is included in the CECL Analysis report, you have access to the data for the model in the CECL Summary > CECL Categories > Analysis grids as long as the Include in Grids check box is checked for the model.
+Whether or not a model is included in the CECL Analysis report, you have access to the data for the model in the Include in Grids check box is checked for the model.

-When you open the CECL Categories and CECL Details grids, the pairing of categories and models matches the Primary Model assignments from the Model Selection page.
-If you select a different model for a category in a grid, the values in the Expected Loss columns change.
+grids as long as theWhen you open the CECL Categories and CECL Details grids, the pairing of categories and models matches the Primary Model assignments from the Model Selection page.
+If you select a different model for a category in a grid, then the values in the Expected Loss columns change.

 Lower-level categories all share the model selected for the parent category.
-If you change the model at a detail level, the model change flows back to the top.
+If you change the model at a detail level, then the model change flows back to the top.
 When you return to the CECL Categories page, the parent category's setting reflects the model change made at the detail level.

 Reports that are exported from the grids show the current model selections and the affected Expected Loss values.